A Short Bible Study on Empathy

 1. Romans 12:15: "Be happy with those who are happy, and weep with those who weep."

-Jealousy and selfishness keep some people from rejoicing with those who rejoice, and lack of concern keeps them from mourning with those who mourn.
+Jealousy and selfishness keep some people from rejoicing with those who rejoice.
+And self-righteousness or disinterest lead keep people from comforting those who are going through difficulties.

 Sometimes we have empathy for our friends who are suffering, but we don't know how to comfort them.
-These 1-minute devotions can help: She Didn't Know What to Say and 3 Ways to Comfort and Think Inside the Box.
+These 1-minute devotions can help: She Didn't Know What to Say3 Ways to Comfort, and Think Inside the Box.

 2. Galatians 5:14: For the entire law is fulfilled in keeping this one command: “Love your neighbor as yourself.”